MrQR-me/docs/registers.md

 ### Accessing the Register Page
 {: .text-purple-000 }
-The Register page is access from the main Menu Bar at the top or the page.
+The Register Page is accessed from the main menu bar at the top of the page.

 ![Registers](/assets/images/MrQR_Main_Menu.png "Menu Bar")
 [Back to Top](https://docs.mrqr.me/registers/)